jimfrankenstein/theverybaddaystree/jim-frankenstein/beautiful-unknown.md

-    I came so close to nothing, you were all that remained, like a warm point of light in the dark your love has found me and it wrapped itself around me and I know I’m going home again.
+    I came so close to nothing, you were all that remained, like a warm point of light in the dark your love had found me and it wrapped itself around me and I know I’m going home again.

     #### Chorus